-The “YOUNG MIGRANT ENTREPRENEURS” (YME) Multiplier Event will take place on January 21st, 2021.
+The “YOUNG MIGRANT ENTREPRENEURS” (YME) Multiplier Event will take place on April 22nd, 2021.
+Sign Up here !
 In the upcoming weeks we will communicate our YME Programme.
-We have some amazing speakers and great tools to show you.
-The On Line Meeting will be a on Zoom Webinar.
+We have some amazing speakers, such as Geoff Leask, Bart Hoenen, Usman Yaseen and Samuel Mwaura and some great tools to show you.
+The On Line Meeting will be a on Zoom and You Tube.
 The YME project is co-funded by the Erasmus+ Programme of the European Union.

 General Introduction YME